 Squashes are a favorite among people looking for low-carb options, but is butternut squash low enough in carbs to fit on keto?
 Keep reading to find out.

-Butternut squash is low in calories and in most other regards as well: it does not provide remarkable amounts of any nutrient.
-But it is big on flavor!
+Butternut squash is low in calories and in most other regards as well: as with many orange fruits and vegetables it is high in beta carotene (a form of vitamin A) and vitamin C. It’s also big on flavor!

 Serving size: 1 cup of cooked, baked butternut squash cubes (205 g)